3. Know Your Enemy

-In this study, we will take a closer look at Satan and the demonic forces against which the Church is waging war.
-We need to know who the enemy is and his schemes if we are to be successful in the fight against him.
+This study will look at Satan and the demonic forces against which the Church is waging war.
+We need to know the schemes and battle plans of the enemy so that we may be successful in the fight against him.
 In the book, The Art of War, written by Sun Tzu, he said, “If you know your enemy and you know yourself, you need not fear the results of a hundred battles.
-If you know yourself but not the enemy, for every victory gained you will also suffer a defeat.
+If you know yourself but not the enemy, you will also suffer a defeat for every victory gained.
 If you know neither the enemy nor yourself, you will succumb in every battle.”
-If that is true of earthly wars, even more so is it true of the spiritual fight that every Christian is involved.
+If that is true of earthly wars, the spiritual fight involving every Christian is even more true.

-In the last two studies, we saw that there are very real unseen enemies and a battle in which we are engaged, whether we realize it or not.
-We also began to see who we are and the authority and power that God has given us through the cross of Christ.
+In the last two studies, we saw very real unseen enemies at work on Earth fighting for supremacy and control of the minds of men.
+We also began to see who we are, and the authority and power God has given us through the cross of Christ.
 The Lord has not left us unequipped for this battle.
-He has given us all that we need to take our place in the fight and be victorious against our foe.
+He has given us all we need to take our place in the fight and be victorious against our foe.
 As Christians, we are called to wage war against the enemy whether we see ourselves as spiritual warriors or not.
-If we are to fulfill the Great Commission to preach the gospel to the world and to make disciples of all nations, we will have opposition.
-Although there are different gifts and callings in the Body of Christ, we are all drawn into this cosmic conflict and called to be overcomers, victorious with Christ.
-No one is left out of the battle.
+If we are to fulfill the Great Commission to preach the Gospel to the world and make disciples of all nations, we will have opposition.
+Although there are different gifts and callings in the Body of Christ, all believers in Christ have been drafted to fight in this cosmic conflict and called to be overcomers.
+We all have a part to play in this cosmic drama.

 Question 1.
 How do we practically align ourselves with Christ in the battle?
 Can you think of ways that you are doing battle day by day?